Mahdi-Maaref/Persian-To-English-Translator/README.md

 | Based on Qwen3-0.6B | Based on Qwen3-4B |
 | Ultra-fast, minimal resources | Higher accuracy, still efficient |
 | Perfect for edge devices | Perfect for quality-focused apps |
+> 💡 **Note:** Even our "Pro" 4B model is remarkably lightweight compared to industry giants like GPT-4 (1.7T params) or LLaMA-70B.
+It's like comparing a feather to an elephant!

 </div>